Bibb County, Georgia: Elections

 In 2013, the consolidated city-county held its first elections.
 Macon's incumbent mayor Robert Reichert received 49% of the vote in the general election on September 17 over the other five mayoral candidates, but a winner had to take a majority of the vote.
 Reichert subsequently won 63% of the vote in a runoff election against former Macon mayor C. Jack Ellis.

 Reichert was unopposed for re-election in 2016, following the death of his only opponent before the election.
 Under the city-county charter, the mayor is subject to term limits and may serve only two consecutive terms.
 Reichert had to leave office in December 2020.

-As an urban county with a majority African-American population, voters in Bibb County today consistently vote at high rates for Democratic candidates counties in presidential elections.
+As an urban county with a majority African-American population, voters in Bibb County consistently vote at high rates for Democratic candidates in presidential elections.
 During the late 19th century and into the late 1960s, when most African Americans were disenfranchised by the state constitution and practices under Jim Crow, white conservatives dominated the Democratic Party and voting.
 The combination of these two contrasting affiliations resulted in the majority of county voters having supported for a Republican presidential candidate only three times in its history.
 Bibb was the only county in the 2004 flag referendum to vote to keep the 2001 flag.